-Some drivers had been u the parking bays on Statio Place for more than a year did not spot new signs war that clampers were in operat es apply to internet bookings only.
-Travel restrictions may apply to the advertised tares depending on oute bille of travel, departure airport & availability.
-Fares are based on debit card payment, credit card changes apply. a www.chomsonthy.com for route information & full terms & conditions.
+Some drivers had been us the parking bays on Statio Place for more than a year did not spot new signs war that clampers were in operat es apply to internet bookings only.
+Travel restrictions may apply to the advertised tares depending on oute bille of travel, departure airport to evaluability.
+Fares are based on debit card payment, credit card changes apply, a www.chomsonthy.com for route information to full terms to conditions.